French Gothic architecture: Sculpture and symbolism - the "Book for the Poor"

 The exteriors of cathedrals and other Gothic churches were decorated with sculptures of a variety of fabulous and frightening grotesques or monsters.

 These included the gargoyle, the chimera, the dragon, the tarasque, and others, taken largely from legend and mythology.
-They were part of the visual message for the illiterate worshippers, symbols of the evil and danger that threatened those who did not follow the teachings of the church.
+They formed part of the visual message for the illiterate worshippers, providing symbols of the evil and danger that threatened those who did not follow the teachings of the church.

-The gargoyle also had a more practical purpose.
-They were the rain spouts of the Cathedral; rainwater ran from the roof into lead gutters, then down channels on the flying buttresses to the mouths of the gargoyles.
-The longer the gargoyle, the farther the water was projected from the walls, protecting the walls and windows from water damage.
+Gargoyles also had a more practical purpose.
+They served as the rain spouts of the building; rainwater ran from the roof into lead gutters, then down channels on the flying buttresses to the mouths of the gargoyles.
+The longer the gargoyle, the further they projected water away from the walls, thus protecting walls and windows from water-damage.
 Multiple numbers were used to distribute the water as widely as possible.

 Amid all the religious figures, some of the sculptural decoration was devoted to illustrating medieval science and philosophy.
 The porch of Notre-Dame Cathedral in Paris and of Amiens Cathedral are decorated with similar small carved figures holding circular plaques with symbols of transformation taken from alchemy.
-The central pillar of the central door of Notre-Dame features a statue of a woman on a throne holding a sceptre in her left hand, and in her right hand, two books, one open (symbol of public knowledge), and the other closed (esoteric knowledge), along with a ladder with seven steps, symbolizing the seven steps alchemists followed in their scientific quest of trying to transform ordinary metal into gold.
+The central pillar of the central door of Notre-Dame features a statue of a woman on a throne holding a sceptre in her left hand, and in her right hand, two books, one open (symbol of public knowledge), and the other closed (esoteric knowledge), along with a ladder with seven steps, symbolizing the seven steps which alchemists followed in their quest of trying to transform ordinary metal into gold.